National Junior Honor Society

 Our goal this year is to be in alignment with the national standards to maintain consistency into high school.
 There are some significant changes from years past, please read carefully.

-In order to qualify, you must meet following requirements: maintain a 3.4 grade point average, earned all A’s in citizenship this school year, as well as keeping a clear discipline record.
+In order to qualify, you must meet following requirements: maintain a 3.4 grade point average as well as keep a clear discipline record.

-On Tuesday, March 12, students who qualify to apply will be notified by letter.
-This letter will be handed out during the school day, the envelope will also contain an application.
+The week of March 9, 2020 students who qualify to apply will be notified by letter via U.S. mail.
+The envelope will also contain an application.

-If your child qualifies, they will need to complete the application and turn that in to Mrs. Walker in the main office by 2:10 p.m. on Thursday, April 11.
-Upon completion of the application, only newly qualified 7th and 8th graders will take part in the induction ceremony, which will take place on Thursday, May 9, 2019 at 6:30 pm in the Valley View Gymnasium.
+If your child qualifies, they will need to complete the application and turn that in to Mrs. Walker in the main office by 2:10 p.m. on Tuesday, March 31.
+Upon completion of the application, only newly qualified 7th and 8th graders will take part in the induction ceremony, which will take place on Thursday, May 7, 2020 at 6:30 pm in the Valley View Gymnasium.
 If you are an 8th grader that was inducted as a 7th grader last year at the ceremony, you will not be part of this year’s ceremony.
-As a group, those inducted into the National Junior Honor Society will complete a community service project here at Valley View on Friday, May 31 from 12:15-3:15 p.m.
+As a group, those inducted into the National Junior Honor Society will complete an optional two-hour community service project here at Valley View.
+The exact date for this project has yet to be set.

 The five pillars of National Junior Honor Society are:

-If you have any questions, please feel free to contact Mrs. Walker at email@example.com or by phone at 360-563-4225.
+If you have any questions, please feel free to contact Ms. Prater at firstname.lastname@example.org